jeremytammik/tbc/a/1795_material_asset_prop.md

 I attempted a handful.

 The trick I found was that I needed to identify the storage type of each so I could set the parameter accordingly.

-The pdf I was referring to is: https://thebuildingcoder.typepad.com/files/sd124625_visual_appearance_of_materials_api_boris_shafiro_handout.pdf